grafana/loki/docs/sources/clients/k6/_index.md

 Its configuration makes it flexible.

 The [xk6-loki extension](https://github.com/grafana/xk6-loki) permits pushing logs to and querying logs from a Loki instance.
-It acts as a Loki client,
-simulating real-world load test scenarios on your Loki installation.
+It acts as a Loki client, simulating real-world load to test the scalability, reliability, and performance of your Loki installation.

 ## Before you begin